zdravkov/kendo-docs/api/framework/datasource.md

 ### fetch

 Fetches data using the current filter/sort/group/paging information.
-If data is not available or remote operations are enabled data is requested through the transport, otherwise operations are executed over the available data.
+If data is not available and remote operations are enabled data is requested through the transport, otherwise operations are executed over the available data.

 #### Example